Robert Mueller More Trusted Than Donald Trump And William Barr, Surprising ‘Fox News’ Poll Results Show

-The surprising results of a Fox News poll show that even among President Donald Trump’s base, voters seem to be placing more trust on special counsel Robert Mueller than him and Attorney General William Barr.
+The surprising results of a Fox News poll show that even among President Donald Trump’s base, voters seem to be placing more trust on special counsel Robert Mueller than Trump and Attorney General William Barr.

-According to The New York Daily News, the extensive poll was carried out to find out the voters’ mood after the release of the Mueller report.
-Although the 52-page-long survey, which was conducted by a bipartisan group of pollsters, registered people’s opinions on a variety of subjects, such as Trump’s likability, the economy, his administration’s relationship with North Korea, the most surprising takeaways came when respondents’ were asked about their thoughts on the conclusion of the Mueller probe.
+According to the New York Daily News, the extensive poll was carried out to find out the voters’ mood after the release of the Mueller report.
+Although the 52-page-long survey, which was conducted by a bipartisan group of pollsters, registered people’s opinions on a variety of subjects, such as Trump’s likability, the economy, and his administration’s relationship with North Korea, the most surprising takeaways came when respondents’ were asked about their thoughts on the conclusion of the Mueller probe.

-As far as Trump’s potential impeachment is concerned, the number of Americans opposing impeachment edge the number of Americans supporting it by eight percentage points.
-Fifty percent of respondents said that they would not want to see impeachment proceedings brought against the president, while 42 percent said that the Congress should impeach him.
+As far as Trump’s potential impeachment is concerned, the number of Americans opposing impeachment edge the number of Americans supporting it by 8 percentage points.
+Fifty percent of respondents said that they would not want to see impeachment proceedings brought against the president, while 42 percent said that Congress should impeach him.

 Most people also thought that Robert Mueller did a good job with his investigation, with 46 percent of respondents saying that they approved of how he handled it.
 Thirty-percent of them said that didn’t approve of Mueller’s handling of the investigation.

 But the most striking response came when respondents were asked the following question.